 Oregon PSR supports Initiative Petition 17, a common-sense gun safety measure drafted by Lift Every Voice Oregon (LEVO).
-There is a very simple way to sign these petitions: go to the website of Lift Every Voice Oregon (LEVO) and sign the petitions from home!
-All you have to do is print the two signature pages, sign each of them twice, print your name and address once, and send it to LEVO.
+There is a very simple way to sign this petition: go to the website of Lift Every Voice Oregon (LEVO) and sign the petitions from home!
+All you have to do is print the signature page, sign it twice, print your name and address once, and send it to LEVO.
 The deadline for petition signatures being delivered to the LEVO office is the evening of next Tuesday, July 5th, so please sign and send today!

 Initiative Petition (IP) 17: Safe Owners and Less Lethal Ammunition